 Output: One-time payments to employees who received the COVID-19 vaccination, who continue to participate in safety protocols under an approved exception, or as a worker retention incentive.

-Outcome: Increased worker retention.
+Outcome: Increased worker retention to ensure provision of government services to the community.

 Use of Evidence: Expenditure Category 6.1 Provision of Government Services does not require reporting on evidence-based practices.